ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-10-15-tpc-identity.md

 youtube: false
 tags:
     - TPC
+    - presbyterianism
+    - reformed-theology
 ---

-I had the opportunity to lead the new member class today at Trinity speaking about _Our Theological Identity and Presbyterian Church Government._
+I had the opportunity to lead the new member class today at [Trinity](https://www.trinityplano.org/) speaking about _Our Theological Identity and Presbyterian Church Government._

 > Many people have asked what we at Trinity Presbyterian Church believe.
 Sometimes the questions are asked these ways: What are our _theological_ distinctives?
 What does it mean to be a _Presbyterian_ Church?
 What does it mean to say we are _reformed_?
 Are these issues even _important_?
 Do we, in our theological tradition, care about _evangelism_; that is, winning new people to faith in Jesus Christ?
 While this document may not answer every question of this nature, as elders and under-shepherds of the flock, we do want to help members, visitors and inquirers learn more about our church.